souseb555/Entri_Project/README.md

 ```
 ## Testing

 APIs has been tested using Postman and was working fine.
-Results attached.